 7. Don’t sign a contract you can’t leave

 That sounds easier said than done.
 But it’s not the end all be all.
 If a contract is properly negotiated, it should benefit both parties to it.
-If a contract is one sided, that can lead to discrepancies and difficulties with the contract, leading to a dispute.
-A contract that takes in to consideration the needs and wants of both parties, can plan for unforeseen events.
+If a contract is one-sided, that can lead to discrepancies and difficulties with the contract, leading to a dispute.
+A contract that takes into consideration the needs and wants of both parties, can plan for unforeseen events.
 Such events can be triggers to terminate the contract.
-Sometime it’s not enough to terminate a contract for cause.
+Sometimes it’s not enough to terminate a contract for cause.
 Being able to terminate a contract for a convenient reason, a reason understood and expected by both parties can save every party to the contract a bunch of energy and angst.
-Try to work in these contingencies and unexpected events in to your next contract in an effort to avoid litigation.
+Try to work in these contingencies and unexpected events into your next contract in an effort to avoid litigation.
 Contract Tips

 8. Make sure you own your IP